Social Media Scheduling with AI Content

 - Path 3: Facebook → "Create a Post"

-For each path, you can add a Text Parser module to extract the relevant section from the AI response.
+For each path, add a Text Parser module to extract that platform's section from the AI response — match on the label from your system prompt (e.g. everything between "LINKEDIN:" and "FACEBOOK:").

 Step 4: Schedule the Scenario